Guerrilla theatre: Origins

-The term Guerrilla Theater was coined by Peter Berg, who in 1965 suggested it to R.G.
+The term guerrilla theatre was coined by Peter Berg, who in 1965 suggested it to R.G.
 Davis as the title of his essay on the actions of the San Francisco Mime Troupe, an essay that was first published in 1966.
 The term "guerrilla" was inspired by a passage in a 1961 Che Guevara essay, which read:

 The guerrilla fighter needs full help from the people....
 From the very beginning he has the intention of destroying an unjust order and therefore an intention... to replace the old with something new.

 Davis had studied mime and modern dance in the 1950s and had discovered commedia dell'arte.
 In autumn 1966 around 20 members of the San Francisco Mime Troupe broke off and started their own collective called the Diggers, who took their name from a group of 17th century radicals in England.

-Guerrilla theater in practice
+Guerrilla theatre in practice

-Guerrilla theater shares its origins with many forms of political protest and street theatre including agitprop (agitation-propaganda), carnival, parades, pageants, political protest, performance art, happenings, and, most notably, the Dada movement and guerrilla art.
+Guerrilla theatre shares its origins with many forms of political protest and street theatre including agitprop (agitation-propaganda), carnival, parades, pageants, political protest, performance art, happenings, and, most notably, the Dada movement and guerrilla art.
 Although this movement is widely studied in Theater History classrooms, the amount of research and documentation of guerrilla theater is surprisingly lacking.
-The term, "Guerrilla Theater" seems to have emerged during the mid-1960s primarily as an upshot of activist Radical Theater groups such as The Living Theatre, San Francisco Mime Troupe, Bread and Puppet Theater, El Teatro Campesino, and the Free Southern Theater.
+The term "guerrilla theatre" seems to have emerged during the mid-1960s primarily as an upshot of activist radical theatre groups such as The Living Theatre, San Francisco Mime Troupe, Bread and Puppet Theater, El Teatro Campesino, and the Free Southern Theater.
 It also has important roots in Allan Kaprow's "happenings".

 The first widely documented guerrilla performances were carried out under the leadership of Abbie Hoffman and the Youth International Party (Yippies).
 One of their most publicized events occurred on August 24, 1967, at the New York Stock Exchange where Hoffman and other Yippies threw dollar bills onto the trading floor below.
 Creating a media frenzy, the event was publicized internationally.
-In his later publication, Soon to be a Major Motion Picture (1980), Hoffman refers to his television appearances with specially planned subversive tactics as "guerrilla theater."
+In his later publication, Soon to be a Major Motion Picture (1980), Hoffman refers to his television appearances with specially planned subversive tactics as "guerrilla theatre."

-Guerrilla theater was used as a protest demonstration by the anti-war organization Vietnam Veterans Against the War.
+Guerrilla theatre was used as a protest demonstration by the anti-war organization Vietnam Veterans Against the War.
 An article from the summer of 1971 published in the glossy magazine Ramparts detailed one such performance in Washington, D.C.: